lincolnadym/workflow-chain/README.md

 - The "chain" of tasks thus defined the workflow.
 - Hence workflow-chain.

-Obviously, I've simplified the development process, but the above is a very simple set of principles for any workflow.
+Obviously, I've simplified the process, but the above is a very simple set of principles for any workflow.
 The workflow can be run as part of a long running Web/UI process, a node process, AWS lambdas, etc...

 The principles are simple, articulate your process as a workflow and then begine to divide-and-conquer individual, discrete "tasks" within the workflow.
 A few iteration cycles and your workflow can be broken down into a simple "chain" of tasks.